catalystneuro/stavisky-lab-to-nwb/README.md

 pip install -r src/stavisky_lab_to_nwb/braintotext/braintotext_requirements.txt
 ```

+You can then edit the experiment metadata as desired in the file `src/stavisky_lab_to_nwb/braintotext/braintotext_metadata.yaml`.

-With your Redis server running, you can run a specific conversion with the following command:
+Finally, with your Redis server running, you can run a specific conversion with the following command:
 ```
 python src/stavisky_lab_to_nwb/braintotext/braintotext_convert_session.py
 ```